During October 2020, SW9 supported Black History Month.

 Black History Month Displays

-As part of SW9’s support for Black History Month, we wanted to focus on those who have brought so much to our modern society and way of life, but that you may not be aware of.
-We have created three displays in our office reception focussing on Black Inventors, Sportspeople and eminent Victorians.
+As part of SW9’s support for Black History Month, we wanted to focus on those who have brought so much to our modern society and way of life, but that many might not be aware of.
+We created three displays in our office reception focussing on Black Inventors, Sportspeople and eminent Victorians.

 You can find out more about these incredible men and women by clicking on the buttons below.

-SW9 originally intended to run a special coach trip to Portchester Castle but this is sadly not possible due to COVID-19 restrictions.
+SW9 originally intended to run a special coach trip to Portchester Castle but this was not possible due to COVID-19 restrictions.